yagil/tokmon/README.md

 ```

 - `tokmon` works for any executable regardless of programming language (i.e. it will work on scripts or programs in `.js`, `.ts`, `.py`, `.go`, `.cpp` etc. etc.)
-- You can run multiple instances of `tokmon` simultaenously.
+- You can run multiple instances of `tokmon` simultaneously.
 Each invocation will generate a separate usage report.

 ## Install from source
 1. Clone the repository and `cd` to the project root.